rickyly1/topdecking/README.txt

 Topdecking
-Topdecking is a full‑stack web application for managing a personal Yu‑Gi‑Oh! card inventory, searching the global card database, and building decks with ownership and banlist awareness.
-The app supports both guest users and authenticated users, with additional features unlocked when logged in.
+Topdecking is a full‑stack web application for searching the global Yu‑Gi‑Oh! card database and managing personal card collections.
+The project includes a TypeScript backend with a service‑based architecture and an upcoming interactive frontend for deck‑building workflows.

 Tech Stack
 Frontend